Starlink: Internet availability and regulatory approval

-Canada was the first outside country to approve the service with Innovation, Science and Economic Development Canada announcing regulatory approval for the Starlink low Earth orbit satellite constellation on November 6, 2020.
+The ISEDC allowed Canada to become the first foreign country to approve the service with regulatory approval for the Starlink low Earth orbit satellite constellation on November 6, 2020.

-In May 2022, Starlink entered the Philippine market, the company's first deployment in Asia, because of a landmark legislative change (RA 11659, Public Services Act) about all-foreign allowance of company ownership in regard to utility entities such as internet and telco companies.
-Starlink got provisional permission from the country's Department of Information and Communication Technologies (DICT), National Telecommunications Commission (NTC), and Department of Trade and Industry (DTI) and soon began commercial services, aimed at regions with lower internet connectivity.
+In May 2022, Starlink entered the Philippine market, the company's first deployment in Asia, because of a landmark legislative change (RA 11659, Public Services Act) about all-foreign allowance of company ownership in regard to utility entities such as Internet and telco companies.
+Starlink got provisional permission from the country's collection of regulators and soon began commercial services, aimed at regions with lower Internet connectivity.

-In August 2022, SpaceX secured its first contract for services in the passenger shipping industry.
-Royal Caribbean Group has added Starlink internet to Freedom of the Seas and planned to offer the service on 50 ships under its Royal Caribbean International, Celebrity Cruises, and Silversea Cruises brands by March 2023.
-Starlink services on private jet charter flights in the U.S. by JSX airline are expected to begin in late 2022, and Hawaiian Airlines had contracted to provide "Starlink services on transpacific flights to and from Hawaii in 2023."

-In June 2023, a license to offer internet services in Zambia was granted to Starlink by the Zambian Government through its Electronic Government Division – SMART Zambia, after the completion of many trial projects throughout the country.
+In June 2023, a license to offer Internet services in Zambia was granted to Starlink by the Zambian Government authorities, after the completion of many trial projects throughout the country.
 In October 2023, Starlink officially went live in Zambia.

-In July 2023, the Mongolian government issued two licenses to SpaceX to provide internet access in the country.
+In July 2023, the Mongolian government issued two licenses to SpaceX to provide Internet access in the country.

 In July 2023, it was reported by Bloomberg that attempts to sell the service to Taiwan in 2022 fell through when SpaceX insisted on 100% ownership of the Taiwan subsidiary running Starlink in the country.
-This went against Taiwanese law that required that internet service providers (ISP) are at least 51% controlled by local companies, an impracticality when dealing with a globe-spanning ISP.
+This went against Taiwanese law that required that Internet service providers (ISP) are at least 51% controlled by local companies, an impracticality when dealing with a globe-spanning ISP.

 Japan's major mobile provider, KDDI, announced a partnership with SpaceX to begin offering in 2022 expanded connectivity for its rural mobile customers via 1,200 remote mobile towers.

-On April 25, 2022, Hawaiian Airlines announced an agreement with Starlink to provide free internet access on its aircraft, becoming the first airline to use Starlink.
-By July 2022, Starlink internet service was available in 36 countries and 41 markets.
+On April 25, 2022, Hawaiian Airlines announced an agreement with Starlink to provide free Internet access on its aircraft, becoming the first airline to use Starlink.
+By July 2022, Starlink Internet service was available in 36 countries and 41 markets.

 In May 2022, it was announced that regulatory approval had been granted for Nigeria, Mozambique, and the Philippines.
 In the Philippines, commercial availability began on February 22, 2023.